Jamgön Ju Mipham Gyatso: View of buddha-nature

+According to the text Distinguishing the Views and Philosophies, which is Bötrül's exposition of Mipham's philosophy, Mipham's view of buddha-nature brings together his two models of two truths, as well as ultimate valid cognition and conventional valid cognition of pure vision, thereby unifying the viewpoints of the second and third turnings of the wheel of Dharma.
+In accordance with the two truths model of appearance and emptiness, the essence of buddha-nature is the emptiness established by ultimate analysis.
+As it is empty at the level of ultimate analysis, buddha-nature is free of the extreme of permanence.
+However, in accordance with the two truths model of authentic and inauthentic experience, the buddha heritage is the luminous clarity consisting of knowledge, love, and powers, which is the object established by the conventional valid cognition of pure vision.
+Since it is found by conventional valid cognition of pure vision, it is free from the extreme of annihilation.

+According to Mipham, from the point of view of reality, no distinctions can be made and buddha-nature is free of all constructs such as existence, nonexistence, permanence, and annihilation.
+However, from the point of view of appearance, Mipham argues that distinctions can be made conventionally between true and false, the permanent and the impermanent, and the existent and the nonexistent.
+From this point of view, buddha-nature is conventionally known to be permanent, while conditioned entities are understood to be momentary.
+Similarly, one conventionally apprehends the existent to refer both to causality qua dependent arising and the spontaneously present qualities of suchness, the buddha-nature naturally abiding within all sentient beings.

 For Mipham, when the buddha qualities appear, it is not that they are newly produced, rather they are merely made manifest.
 That is, while they seem to be newly arisen, they are in fact primordial endowments.
 Mipham inherited a distinction from Longchenpa between two types of effects: [1] produced effects, such as when a sprout is produced by a seed; and [2] freed effects, such as when the sun appears after the clouds have vanished.
 For Mipham, the buddha qualities are freed effects in that they are simply made manifest when the conditions that obscure them have been removed.
 They are not produced anew.

 Work and legacy

 As scholar Robert Mayer remarks, Mipham "completely revolutionised rNying ma pa scholasticism in the late 19th century, raising its status after many centuries as a comparative intellectual backwater, to arguably the most dynamic and expansive of philosophical traditions in all of Tibetan Buddhism, with an influence and impact far beyond the rNying ma pa themselves."